Your donation keeps the lights on when a mother is giving birth.

 Clinic's annual budget

-The clinic cannot buy the solution, even if one existed that could be repaired locally.
+A clinic budgeting ~$250 a year can't afford a $5,000 battery -even if one existed that could be repaired locally.
 None does.

 What Changes